-Employers are free to institute policies that prohibit recording work conversations, no matter who consents.
+Employers can institute policies prohibiting monitoring work conversations, no matter who consents.
 Violating these policies would not be a Colorado crime as long as at least one party to the conversation agrees to be recorded.

-In Colorado, it’s illegal to record a private conversation in which you are not a participant.
-Colorado is a one-party consent state, meaning at least one person in the conversation must consent to the recording in order for it to be legal.
+In Colorado, recording a private conversation in which you are not a participant is illegal.
+They may install cameras within allowed locations.
+However, since Colorado is a one-party consent state, at least one person in the private conversation must consent to the recording to be legal.

 Colorado is a One-Party Consent State, which means that at least one person or all persons involved in the recorded communication must consent.